willparker123/multimodal-cardiography-learning/README.md

 # multimodal-cardiography-learning
-Multimodal Object Learning using a modified LWTNet on synchronous scrolling spectrogram ECG and PCG data to detect and classify CVDs
+This repository contains the implementation of the network, data cleaning and pre-processing and visualisations in the paper **"Self-Supervised Attention-Based Multimodal Object Learning for Cardiovascular Disease Classification using Synchronised Electrocardiogram and Phonocardiogram Data"**.

+python main.py  --resume checkpoints/avobjects_loc_sep.pt --input_video a0001_seg_0.mp4 --output_dir a0001_seg_0_output